Easy cleaning of heavy brake dusted wheels

 Young Casey who works for us mentioned that it smelt a lot like a hair treatment they sometimes use in hairdressers.
 She also mentioned how good this hair care product was for cleaning metal in the salon.
 From that we were able to isolate the active ingredients and began trying to work out how they could be made into a real car care product.
 So starting from scratch our journey to make this specialist wheel cleaning formula began!

-Our Wheely Clean is a revolutionary type of cleaner that utilises a chemical reaction with metal oxide/brake dust that changes its state to a water-soluble complex, for easy removal with a hose.
-It will do about 80% of the cleaning job for you on really dusty wheels and close to 95% or more if used weekly on a daily driver.
-With its active degreasing ingredients, it also does a great job at removing built up road grime you can expect on any wheels.
-It is pH balanced and contains no acid or alkaline ingredients, so it's safe for all wheels including painted, alloy, anodised, chromed, clear coated, powder coated, aluminium, stainless, billet - the list goes on!!
+Wheely Clean is a revolutionary type of cleaner that utilises a chemical reaction with metal oxide/brake dust that changes its state to a water-soluble complex, for easy removal with a pressure washer or hose.
+It will do about 90% of the cleaning job for you on really dusty wheels and close to 95% or more if used weekly on a daily driver.
+With its strong emphasis on grime cleaning, the active degreasing ingredients do a great job at removing built up road grime you can expect on any wheels.
+It's pH neutral and contains no acid or alkaline ingredients, so it's safe for all wheels including painted, alloy, anodised, chromed, clear coated, powder coated, aluminium, stainless, billet, ceramic coated - the list goes on!!

 How to use

 It’s pretty simple to use, but there are a couple of simple tips to remember.
 Firstly, don’t let it dry; if you do, it means you will have to go and give the wheels another wipe, meaning more work!
-Use it in the shade and ensure the wheels are cool enough to touch.
-Same goes for brake callipers, we have not personally experienced an issue, but due to the different finishes used on some callipers, we don’t suggest spraying it directly onto them, as it can flash dry and mark some of the lesser quality finishes.
+Use it in the shade and ensure the wheels and brake callipers are cool to touch.
 Like any type of wheel cleaner out there, with some brake rotors, zinc plating can be affected near the hat, but it’s a simple fix to just have this area sprayed and sealed in a heat-coated paint.
 In nearly all cases it will not bother most people, as the wheel usually hides this area of the rotor.

 Shake the bottle really well, then spray onto a dry wheel in a sweeping motion.
-Do one, or a maximum of two wheels at a time, making sure to get good coverage.
+Do one wheel at a time, making sure to get good coverage.
 If the product does not get on all the brake dust and grime in the wheel, it cannot clean it off.
-This is why we like to suggest using a wheel brush.
-It has a very 'unique' smell that is normal, if you're the rare one who is a bit sensitive to it, we would suggest wearing a mask.
+This is why we like to suggest using a wheel brush like our Little Chubby brush.
+It has a 'unique' smell - that's normal.
+If you're the rare one who is a bit sensitive to it, we would suggest wearing a mask.

 Brushes for dirtier wheels

-You will see a change of the product from clear to a purple, dark red, even black colour (if there is really heavy brake dust).
+You will see a change of the product from clear to a purple, dark red, even black colour (if there is really heavy brake dust or grime).
 This colour change is the unique and safe chemical reaction breaking down the brake dusts' iron particles into a water soluble complex on the wheel.